jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 ### 1 - Cluster

-Even small cluster topologies benefit from our scheduler, especially when response times are different.
-Network weights will be different among the nodes present in the cluster.
+Even small cluster topologies benefit from our plugins.
+Network weights can be different among the nodes in the infrastructure, impacting the application's response time.
-If latency or bandwidth are not considered in the scheduling process, pods from the same application might be allocated far from each other, or pods might be allocated on overloaded nodes, causing performance degradation.
+If latency or bandwidth are not considered in the scheduling process, pods from the same application can be allocated far from each other, increasing response time.
+Or even pods can be allocated on overloaded nodes (i.e., high incoming traffic), causing performance degradation.

 ![cluster](figs/cluster.png)

 ### 2 - Data Center (DC)

 DC topologies should provide high scalability and low latency.
 Latency is a critical requirement for several applications (e.g., financial, [Apache Spark](https://spark.apache.org/), [Redis cluster](https://redis.io/topics/cluster-tutorial)).
-Also, bandwidth plays an important role since pods might be allocated in the same zone, and there is not enough bandwidth for all pods since bandwidth has not been considered in the scheduling process.
+Also, bandwidth plays an important role since pods can be allocated in the same zone when there is not enough bandwidth for the proper operation of all pods.

 ![datacenter](figs/data_center.png)

 ### 3 - Multi-Region

-Multi-region or Geo-distributed scenarios benefit the most from our plugin.
+Multi-region or Geo-distributed scenarios benefit the most from our plugins.
 High latency is a big concern in these topologies, especially for IoT applications (e.g., [Eclipse Hono](https://github.com/eclipse/hono), [Eclipse Cloud2Edge](https://www.eclipse.org/packages/packages/cloud2edge/))

 ![multiregion](figs/multi_region.png)